Croquette: Germany, Austria, and Switzerland

-Plain potato croquettes are served as a side dish in restaurants and are also available frozen in supermarkets.
-They are usually called Kroketten (singular Krokette).
+The German word is Kroketten (singular Krokette).
+In the German speaking countries, this usually refers to plain potato croquettes.
+They are served as a side dish in restaurants but are also available frozen in supermarkets.

 Hungary

 Krokett is a small cylindrical croquette similar to the Czech variety: potatoes, eggs, flour, and butter, seasoned with nutmeg and salt and deep-fried in oil.
 This variety is available in most restaurants as a side dish and can also be bought frozen.
 When made with cottage cheese, they are called túrókrokett.

 Italy

-In Italy, crocchette (known in the South as crocchè) is made mainly with crushed potatoes or vegetables such as aubergines (crocchette di melanzane).
-Rice arancini (typical of Sicily), supplì (Roman cuisine) and Milanese rice and saffron croquettes are particularly well-known in Italian cuisine.
-In Emilia Romagna and Piemonte, croquettes are usually filled with chicken, while in Calabria polpette di riso are stuffed with rice and cheese (usually Parmesan or Pecorino).
+In Italy, crocchette (known in the south as crocchè) is made mainly with crushed potatoes or vegetables such as aubergines (crocchette di melanzane).
+Crocchette is derived from the croquettes introduced in the area by the French in the 18th century; in Neapolitan, Apulian and Sicilian cuisine they are made from mashed potato and egg, which is covered in breadcrumbs and fried.
+Crocchette are typically a Southern Italian street food, ubiquitous at friggitorie specializing in fried foods, the Italian equivalent of fish and chip shops.
+Rice arancini (typical of Sicily), supplì (Roman cuisine) and Milanese rice and saffron crocchette are particularly well-known in Italian cuisine.
+In Emilia-Romagna and Piedmont, crocchette are usually filled with chicken, while in Calabria polpette di riso are stuffed with rice and cheese (usually Parmesan or pecorino).